-A 6 month old small breed pup presented with signs of brain dysfunction and poor growth compared to her litter mates.
+A 6-month-old small breed pup presented to us at West Midlands Referrals with signs of brain dysfunction and poor growth compared to her litter mates.

 3rd October 2012